pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_mock_server_cli.md

 This creates a new pact mock server managed by the master server from a pact file.
 The ID and port of the mock server will be displayed.

+Note, the tls option will only be available if the tls create feature is enabled.

 ```console
 $ ./pact_mock_server_cli help create
 Creates a new mock server from a pact file